 We have also organized climbs of Lobuche East and Mera Peak although we have not posted those treks on our website.
 We’d be happy to organize those climbs if you are interested.
 Do inquire with us.

 YES, we would be happy to custom-design any of our program for you for a minimum of two participants.

 There are two preferred seasons for the Island Peak trek: Spring (April through May) and Fall (October through November).
 Day time temperatures range in the 50’s and 60’s (10 to 15 Centigrade) while night-time temperatures are in the 30’s and 40’s (0 to 5 Centigrade).
 Expect night time temperatures of below Freezing near the Base Camp.
 Expect some late-afternoon showers in the Spring which is the season for rhododendrons and magnolias.
 October is historically regarded as the best month to trek with clear skies and better views of the mountains.

 While there are beginners who’ve summited Island Peak, we do not recommend beginners to sign up for this trek.
-Participants are expected to know basic mountaineering skills such as the use of crampons on snow and, self arrest with ice axe and roped glacier travel, and have some mountaineering experience prior to joining this adventure.
+Participants are expected to know basic mountaineering skills such as the use of crampons on snow, self arrest with ice axe, abseiling skills and roped glacier travel, and have some mountaineering experience prior to joining this adventure.
 There are quite a few short 3-5 day beginner courses available which is an excellent way to prepare for this trip.

 NO, beginners should not join this trip.

 The better shape you are in, the more you will enjoy the trek/climb.
 For this trip, you need to be in good physical shape with the ability to hike up to 20 miles in a day.

 We rate the Island Peak Trek a 5 on a scale of 1 (easy) to 5 (challenging).